-The staff working on our emergency ambulances include Paramedics, Emergency Medical Technicians and Emergency Ambulance Crews.
+The staff working on our emergency ambulances include Paramedics and Emergency Medical Technicians.
 They respond to a wide variety of calls but mainly to serious or life-threatening calls.

 We have also created a new role in our Service, called Assistant Ambulance Practitioner (AAP).
 This role fits in our career structure to mean a member of staff can start in our Non-Emergency Transport Service (NETS), become an AAP and eventually, should they wish, progress to other clinical roles including paramedic positions.